 Conversations on shared chat channels should be encouraged.
-Adoption of video conferencing tools should become a universal practice to the point that folks automatically open individual apps during team discussions.
+The adoption of video conferencing tools should become a universal practice to the point that folks automatically open individual apps during team discussions.

-What else can you do to make sure each teammate is fairly being heard?
+What else can you do to ensure each teammate is fairly being heard?

 Mark Kilby, agile guide and co-author of, From Chaos to Successful Distributed Agile Teams: Collaborate to Deliver, suggests using a pairing technique to ensure everyone’s voice is heard.

-The pairing technique pairs someone who is remote with someone who is in the room with the goal of giving the out-of-room teammate an in-the-room voice.
+The pairing technique pairs someone remote with someone in the room with the goal of giving the out-of-room teammate an in-the-room voice.
 The person in the room actively advocates for the remote team member.

 For example, if the remote participant is having trouble being heard or getting the group’s attention, their partner speaks up and draws the group’s attention to the remote teammate’s contribution.

 Retrospective conversations are meant to be a bit challenging.
-After all, you are looking at the issues and problems your team is facing.
+After all, you are looking at your team's issues and problems.
 Sometimes that can lead to difficult conversations.

-Add in screen delays, different communication styles, and if you aren’t careful, tempers will start to flare. 💥 Or people might stop talking entirely. 😱
+Add in screen delays and different communication styles; if you aren't careful, tempers will start to flare. 💥 Or people might stop talking entirely. 😱

 Working agreements help strike a balance for how teams and team members best work together.
 So you can still have effective retrospective conversations.